JoshuaBradbury/Hieranarchy/README.md

 #What is left to do?

 Currently, a lot.

-It only has the basic map loading and dynamic tile property system solidly in place.
+Features:
+- Map and State system which allows to dynamically load and swap states and maps
+- Dynamic tile system which allows you to create and save different tiles
+- Project system which saves and loads maps

 What is left to come is:
-- File loading and saving for maps
 - Tile creation and editing in the editor
 - Entities as a whole
 - and whatever anyone else wants to suggest!